Dynatrace version 1.224+

 These examples show how you can gain insight into your users' behavior through Dynatrace user session analysis.

-You can filter user sessions by duration (longer or shorter than a certain value, or within a certain range).
-The example below filters user sessions that have a duration of at least 10 seconds.
+You can filter user sessions by duration: longer or shorter than a certain value or within a certain range.
+In the screenshot below, user sessions that have a duration of at least 10 seconds are displayed.

 You can search for all user sessions that include at least one instance of any one of multiple user actions in their clickpaths.

-You can select any of the findings and easily apply the selection by selecting Apply selection as a filter.
-If you want to cancel your selection, select Cancel.
-Select Return to Sessions to return to the User sessions page.
+You can choose any of the findings and easily apply them by selecting Apply selection as a filter in the lower-left corner of the page.